stertooy/install-pkg/README.md

 It installs the package(s) using [PackageManager](https://github.com/gap-packages/PackageManager).
 This also means that PackageManager will automatically take care of unmet dependencies and will build package(s) if needed.

+You can tell PackageManager which packages to install using three different formats:
+ - the name of the package,
+ - the link to a release archive (ending in `.tar.gz` or `.tar.bz2`),
+ - the link to the git repo (ending in `.git'`').

+With the first option, PackageManager will download the latest release of the specified package.
+With the second option, PackageManager will download the specified archive.
+This is useful if you need an exact version of a particular package.
+With the third option, PackageManager will clone the default branch of the specified repository, and then attempt to build the documentation.
+You will likely have to set either `use-latex` or `ignore-errors` to `true` in this case.

 ## Migration from setup-gap@v2